Sirawit44/Solidithai-test/README.md

 ## Features

 - **User Authentication**: Login and registration flows with authenticated routes.
-- **Protected Routes**: Redirects unauthorized users and displays a toast notification using `react-toastify`.
+- **Protected Routes**: Redirects unauthorized users to login page.
-- **Axios API Integration**: Dynamic user data fetching with Axios from a mocked API.
+- **Axios API Integration**: Using Axios to fetch data from a mocked API.
 - **User Details Page**: Displays user information based on dynamic routes (`/user/:id`).
 - **Loading Animations**: Framer Motion is used to create smooth animated loading indicators.
 - **Responsive UI**: Styled with Tailwind CSS for a clean, responsive design.